franck-armand/Cplusplus-tutorial/README.md

   - Dealing with strings
   - Dealing with multiple variables
   - Print message on the screen
-- Scope of variables
+-  Variables scope
   - Global variables
   - Local variables

 - Summary

-5- How to handle user input
+5- Dealing with user input
 - Other variables
 - Problem with space
 - Update a variable
 - Problem with space
-- Constants
+- Constant variables
   - Declare a constant
 - Operators
   - Assignment Operators (=)